Harvested Antibodies Now Being Tested As A Prevention Tool Against COVID-19

 As luck would have it, one of Orens' colleagues at Hopkins was just starting a study to see if purified blood serum from people who have recovered from COVID-19 — called convalescent plasma — could prevent the disease in someone else.
 Orens and his wife, who are in their early 60s, are entering an age group at higher risk of serious disease if infected with the coronavirus.
 They signed up for the experimental treatment.

-Half the people in this clinical trial get an intravenous infusion of convalescent plasma, while the other half get an infusion of blood serum that had been donated before the pandemic emerged (so lacked protective antibodies).
+Half the people in this clinical trial get an intravenous infusion of convalescent plasma, while the other half get an infusion of blood serum that had been donated before the pandemic emerged (so it lacked protective antibodies).
 Neither the participants nor the doctors treating them know who's getting what.

 The infusion took about an hour, Orens says.
 "I didn't feel anything except for the pinprick from the IV, and we went on our merry way."